Projects per year

 Experience

 A/Prof Parkinson’s expertise is in the field of health economics, especially regarding pharmaceutical policy, economic evaluation methodology, cancer, hearing, and precision medicine.
 She has conducted or supervised economic evaluations of many healthcare interventions, including medicines (e.g. trastuzumab, triptans, the oral contraceptive pill), diagnostics (e.g. prostate specific membrane antigen positron emissions tomography/computed tomography (PSMA PET/CT), screening for lynch syndrome and hearing loss), medical devices (e.g. Cochlear implants), and digital technologies (e.g. BRECONDA and SoundScouts).
-This has included the application of both within-trial analysis, economic modelling, analysis of linked healthcare administrative data, and the development of algorithms to map quality of life data to health state utilities values.
-She currently leads the health technology assessment stream, and has been involved in over 60 evaluations of submissions to the Pharmaceutical Benefits Advisory Committee (PBAC), 6 evaluations of submissions to the Medical Services Advisory Committee (MSAC) and the National Diabetes Subsidy Scheme (NDSS) since 2009.
-To date, she has been the recipient of career research funding of over $27.0 million spread over 26 grants and has 39 peer-reviewed journal articles.
+This has included the application of economic modelling and within-trial analysis, analysis of linked healthcare administrative data using advanced econometric analysis, qualitative research using focus groups and interviews, and health preference research.
+She currently co-leads the health technology assessment stream, and has been involved in over 70 evaluations of submissions to the Pharmaceutical Benefits Advisory Committee (PBAC), 6 evaluations of submissions to the Medical Services Advisory Committee (MSAC) and the National Diabetes Subsidy Scheme (NDSS) since 2009.
+To date, she has been the recipient of career research funding of over $33.5 million spread over 29 grants.
+She has over 50 peer-reviewed journal articles in high quality journals including Health Economics (ABDC A*), Pharmacoeconomics (A), European Journal of Health Economics (A) and Economic Modelling (A).

 She was a member of the Ezetimibe Review Reference Group for the Australian Government Department of Health (2016-2017), and is currently a member of the NSW Cancer Council’s Pathways Scientific Advisory Committee on Colorectal Cancer and Lynch Syndrome (2018 -) and the Australian Clinical Trials Alliance Health Economics Alongside Trials Special Interest Group (ACTA HEAT SIG).
 She is currently on the editorial board of Pharmacoeconomics, and is an associate editor of Oxford Open Economics.

 Bonny has excellent skills in presenting complex economic research in ways that captivates an audience’s attention and is understandable.
-She teaches health economics as part of the Masters of Public Health (2017-) and regularly teaches short courses on economic evaluation.
+She taught health economics as part of the Masters of Public Health (2017-2023), regularly teaches short courses on economic evaluation, and is reguarly interviewed in the media regarding pharmaceutical policy in Australia.

 Education/Academic qualification